Wally Hammond: End of career

 As a batsman, Hammond started the tour well, scoring 208 in an early game, but lost form once the Tests began.
 One of the turning points of the series was a disputed catch in the first Test.
 Bradman, who looked in poor form and uncertain to continue his cricket career for much longer, had reached 28 when the English team believed he had edged the ball to Jack Ikin at slip.
 Bradman, as was his entitlement, waited for the umpire's decision instead of leaving the field.
 The fielders were certain that he was out, but the umpire said he was not, believing the ball had bounced before it was caught; opinion among other participants and spectators was divided.
 However, Hammond was extremely angry, saying loudly, either to Bradman or the umpires, "a fine fucking way to start a series".
 Afterwards, relations between Hammond and Bradman deteriorated and there was a coldness between them.
 Bradman went on to score 187 and Australia won the match and, ultimately, the series.
 In that first Test, Hammond played two good innings on a very difficult wicket, but in the series, he did not pass fifty, scoring 168 runs at an average of 21.00 before missing the final Test.
 In all first-class cricket, he scored 633 runs (average 45.21).
 He suffered increasing pain from fibrositis throughout the series, and later admitted that he felt close to a breakdown.
 Hammond played his last Test in New Zealand at the end of the tour, scoring 79 in his final innings.
 He ended his career with 7,249 Test runs at an average of 58.46.
-His 22 centuries remained an English record until surpassed by Alastair Cook in December 2012.
+His 22 centuries remained an English record until surpassed by Alastair Cook in 2012.

 Hammond decided to retire from all cricket after the tour, not returning for Gloucestershire in 1947.
 Within 24 hours of his arrival back in England, he married Sybil Ness-Harvey.
 He played only two more first-class games.
 He scored an unbeaten 92 for the M.C.C. against Ireland in 1950.
-To help boost a Gloucestershire membership drive, he joined his former side for a match the following year.
+To help boost a Gloucestershire membership drive, he joined his former team for a match the following year.
 Although given an excellent reception by the crowd, his tired appearance and struggle to score seven runs before being dismissed embarrassed many of those present.
 In all first-class cricket, Hammond scored 50,551 runs at an average of 56.10 with 167 centuries.
 He remains seventh on the list of highest run scorers in first-class cricket and has the third highest number of centuries, as of 2015.